Sherry has maintained homes and landscaped yards for 48 years in Southern California. She has collected water-wise succulents for 12 years.

-This instructional page about caring for the fire sticks or Euphorbia tiruccalli was prompted by actual events.
-Nothing brings home a fact more than true life stories.
+This instructional article was prompted by actual events.
+Nothing brings home a fact more than true-life stories.

 Needs and Growing Habits of Euphorbia tiruccailli

-- Water once a week.
+- Water very sparingly.
 It is very drought tolerant.
 Less water helps control growth.

 - I have not given the plant any nutrients and have not needed to fight off unwanted bugs.
 It is easy to take care of in Southern California.

-- Heard rumors about a plant being used for fencing in Mexico?
-Some specimens grow forever and can eventually be tree-sized.
+- I heard rumors about a plant being used for fencing in Mexico.
+Fire sticks grow forever and can eventually be tree-sized.

-- If the plant is simply topped, growth is encouraged to make it incredibly thick up and down the whole trunk.
-Too much green can develop underneath the vigorous red new growth on top.
-I prefer a more airy, light-looking plant.
+- If the plant is simply topped, growth is encouraged to become thick up and down the whole trunk.
+If the plant is too tall, rip it out and start a new cutting.

 Growing Tips and Tricks

-- Thick older branches develop tough cords inside.
+- The thick older branches develop tough cords inside.
 A sharp clipper can be used.